 Don’t forget to transfer all the important marks and lines to the fabric.
 You can use thread tracing or tracing wheel.
 I almost always use thread tracing, but this time I used a tracing wheel.

 The image below shows the indicated waist darts.
 You may even spot small holes created by an awl.
 If you intend to use your awl, first check that it is sharp.
-Awl is used to create small holes in woven fabrics (yes, it is used only for woven fabrics), but these holes should not be created by breaking the fibers – the awl should just move them to the sides a bit.
+An awl is used to create small holes in woven fabrics (yes, it is used only for woven fabrics), but these holes should not be created by breaking the fibers - the awl should just move them to the sides a bit.
 If you then iron the fabric (or rub it in your hand), the hole will close itself.
-If you don’t usually use awl, try it on a piece of scrap fabric first.
+If you don't usually use an awl, try it on a piece of scrap fabric first.

 The next photo shows that I have already stitched some parts.
 If you do not have much experience with sewing, I definitely recommend temporarily stitching all the darts and marking their tops with pins.
 This will allow you to clearly see where the dart ends or begins, and your seams will be positioned correctly.

-Also, don’t forget to reinforce the button packets on both front pieces.
-Rotary cutter can make this easier for you.
+Also, don't forget to reinforce the button packets on both front pieces.
+A rotary cutter can make this easier for you.
 Cut about 4 cm wide strips of one-sided fusible facing.
 I usually prepare more of them so that I can have them on hand for other sewing projects.
-Today, you will only need two strips, which will be the same length as the front piece – the length of the button placket.
+Today, you will only need two strips, which will be the same length as the front piece - the length of the button placket.